apache/cassandra-harry/README.md

 *System under test*: a Cassandra node or cluster.
 Default implementation is in_jvm (in-JVM DTest cluster).
 Harry also supports external clusters.

-*Model* is responsible for tracking logical timestamps that.
+*Model* is responsible for tracking logical timestamps that system under test was notified about.

 *Partition descriptor selector* controls how partitions are selected based on the current logical timestamp.
 The default implementation is a sliding window of partition descriptors that will visit one partition after the other in the window `slide_after_repeats` times.
-After that, it will retire one partition descriptor, and pick one instead of it.
+After that, it will retire one partition descriptor, and pick a new one.

 *Clustering descriptor selector* controls how clustering keys are picked within the partition: how many rows there can be in a partition, how many rows are